sedthh/awena-wikidata-crawler/README.md

 >>> }
 ```

-Some values are also valid ids, that you can use the same way to receive information about them:
+Some values are also valid ids (letter Q followed by numbers), which you can use the same way to receive information about them:

 ```python
 citizen_of	= crawler.load(info["citizen"])